mamani828/Annotated_MOLE/index.md

-#  Intro to PDE solving and what is the point of mimetics.
+#  Intro to PDE solving and how to use MOLE.

 ##  What is a PDE and how to numerically solve it: